-At that time, he had imagined Christ hanging on a Cross, spit covering His body, a crown of thorns on his head and the sign “King of the Jews” hanging above Him.
+At that time, he had imagined Christ hanging on a cross, blood covering His body, a crown of thorns on his head and the sign “King of the Jews” hanging above Him.
 From Paul’s Jewish perspective, this couldn’t be his Messiah.
-Christ was to be a conquering King, not a disgraced, defeated, humiliated King.
+The Christ was to be a conquering king, not a disgraced, defeated, humiliated king.

 But something happened.

-There will be a day when Jesus returns, and “every knee shall bow, ... and every tongue shall confess” that this humble King is the conquering King of all (Philippians 2:10).
+There will be a day when Jesus returns, and “every knee should bow, ... and every tongue acknowledge (Philippians 2:10-11)” that this humble King is the conquering King of all.

 Fighting and running both take effort and focus daily.

-I do this knowing that God’s promises are waiting for me only one step across the “finish line.”
-He promises that “eye has not seen, and ear has not heard, ... all that God has prepared for those who love Him” (1 Corinthians 2:9).
+I do this knowing that God’s promises are waiting for me only one step across the finish line.
+He promises that “What no eye has seen, what no ear has heard ... the things God has prepared for those who love him (1 Corinthians 2:9).”